-As part of ongoing updates to Randall Park, recently renamed Willis Winters Park, the Park and Recreation Department decided Monday to reopen the central walkway, which had been gated for about years.
+As part of ongoing updates to Randall Park, recently renamed Willis Winters Park, the Park and Recreation Department decided Monday to reopen the central walkway, which had been gated for years.

 Opening the gates will allow visitors, especially those with limited mobility, to travel more easily from the front of the park to the back, without walking around the perimeter, District 14 park board representative Amanda Schulz said on Facebook.